Acne

 How is acne diagnosed?

 Acne is easily recognised by the appearance of the spots and by their distribution on the face, neck, chest or back.
-However, there are several varieties of acne and your doctor will be able to tell you which type you have after examining your skin.
-The most common type is ‘acne vulgaris’.

 Can acne be cured?

-At present there is no ‘cure’ for acne, although the available treatments can be very effective in preventing the formation of new spots and scarring.
+At present there is no ‘cure’ for acne, although the available treatments can be very effective in preventing the formation of new spots and reducing scarring.

 How can acne be treated?